dushoff/ccv/prompt.md

-We are going to build a system to manage ccv subsections.
+We are going to build a system to manage subsections from the Canadian common CV.
 For each subsection, we will have a default format.
 For example, the presentations format looks like this:

   - Presentation Title: 'Title'  #  (Name of the presentation) Conference / Event Name: #  (The name of the event in which the person gave the presentation)